HL7/fhir/guides/daf2/pages/_includes/daf-core-allergyintolerance-intro.md

 **Each AllergyIntolerance must have:**

-1.  a patient
+1.  a status of the allergy
-2.  a code which tells you what the patient is allergic to.
+2.  a code which tells you what the patient is allergic to
-3.  a status of the allergy.
+3.  a patient

 **Profile specific implementation guidance:**